Disability Living Allowance – Fostered Children and Children in Residential Care

 It is helpful to send supplementary evidence that supports the claim e.g. speech and language assessments, medical reports or statements of special educational need.

-If a child has a change of placement or appointee, the old appointee or social worker should ring the existing claims line on 0845 712 3456 to notify them of the change.
+If a child has a change of placement or appointee, the old appointee or social worker should ring the DLA helpline on 0800 121 4600 to notify them of the change.
 Payment will usually be immediately suspended; however a telephone notification must always be followed up with a letter.
 Telephone notification of the new appointee will not be accepted by the benefits agency.

 The social worker should then write a letter informing the benefits agency of the date of the change and including details of the child, DLA claim number, details of previous appointee and details of the new appointee.